Miguel Primo de Rivera: Establishment of dictatorship

 On 13 September 1923, the indignant military, headed by Captain General Miguel Primo de Rivera in Barcelona, overthrew the parliamentary government, upon which Primo de Rivera established himself as dictator.
 In his typically florid prose, he issued a Manifesto explaining the coup to the people.
 Resentful of the parliamentarians' attacks against him, King Alfonso tried to give Primo de Rivera legitimacy by naming him prime minister.
 In justifying his coup d'état, Primo de Rivera announced: "Our aim is to open a brief parenthesis in the constitutional life of Spain and to re-establish it as soon as the country offers us men uncontaminated with the vices of political organization."
 In other words, he believed that the old class of politicians had ruined Spain, that they sought only their own interests rather than patriotism and nationalism.

 Although many leftists opposed the dictatorship, some of the public supported Primo de Rivera.
 Those Spaniards were tired of the turmoil and economic problems and hoped a strong leader, backed by the military, could put their country on the right track.
 Others were enraged that the parliament had been brushed aside.
 As he travelled through Spain, his emotional speeches left no doubt that he was a Spanish patriot.
 He proposed to keep the dictatorship in place long enough to sweep away the mess created by the politicians.
 In the meantime, he would use the state to modernize the economy and alleviate the problems of the working class.

 Primo de Rivera began by appointing a supreme directorate of eight military men, with himself as president.
 He then decreed martial law and fired civilian politicians in the provinces, replacing them with middle-ranking officers.
 When members of the Cortes complained to the king, Alfonso dismissed them, and Primo de Rivera suspended the constitution and dissolved the legislative body.
 He also moved to repress separatists, who wanted to make the Basque provinces and Catalonia independent from Spain.
 Despite some reservations, the great Spanish philosopher and intellectual, José Ortega y Gasset, wrote:

 Nevertheless, other intellectuals such as Miguel de Unamuno and Vicente Blasco Ibáñez criticized the regime and were exiled.

 The dictator enjoyed several successes in the early years of his regime.
 Chief among them was Morocco, which had been festering since the start of the 20th century.
 Primo de Rivera talked of abandoning the colony altogether, unless sufficient resources were available to defeat the rebellion, and began withdrawing Spanish forces.
 But when the Moroccans attacked the French sector, they drove the French and Spanish to unite to crush the defiance in 1925.
 He went to Africa to help lead the troops in person, and 1927 brought victory to the Franco-Spanish forces.
-Grateful Spaniards rejoiced to think that decades of North African bloodletting and recriminations were over.